-We called them Nanny and Granddad (Al) but their birth names were Ethel Bumpas and Alfonso Lomax.
+They were Nanny and Granddad to the family but their birth names were Ethel Bumpas and Alfonso Lomax.
 They were married September 7, 1932 in Shelby County, Tennessee.
 According to their marriage license they were seventeen and eighteen years old.
 This was the first public record I discovered when I started researching my family’s ancestry.

 They were more than my great grand parents, they were a direct line to the past, to the beginning.
 To be in their presence was to be among the stars and knowing them was a priviledge.
 They say the egg that created you was formed inside of your mother’s fetus when she was inside your grandmother’s womb.
 Their existence and experience was a record of history and the embodiment of the American dream and nightmare.

 They would leave the south with millions of other black folks during the height of the Great Migration, fleeing the violence and racial hatred of the South.
 They were sharecroppers, domestic and factory workers.
 They would move several times before settling in Cleveland, Ohio and buying their first home in the historic Glenville neighborhood.
 They started out north and lived in Indiana, Illinois and Ohio.